 - 1. Attendance: - a.
 It is the student's responsibility to be at their clinical assignment as scheduled.
 Clinical schedules will not be changed without approval of the Director of Clinical Education.
 All scheduled clinical time (whether in the hospital or outside of the hospital) is subject to all clinical policies. - b.
 Clocking In & Out: It is the student's responsibility to accurately account for clinical time completed.
-Students are required to log in and out of Data Arc using ONLY approved Respiratory Department computers designated for Data Arc access. - c.
-Students unable to report to clinic on any given day for any reason they must notify the Director of Clinical Education and the assigned hospital at least 30 minutes prior to the beginning of the shift.
-It is the student's responsibility to notify the hospital and Director of Clinical Education.
+Students are required to log in and out of Data Arc using ONLY approved Respiratory Department computers designated for Data Arc access.
+Students are not allowed to clock in/out on personal devices. - c.
+Students unable to report to clinic on any given day for any reason they must notify the Director of Clinical Education/Program Director (leave a voicemail on office phone) and the assigned hospital at least 30 minutes prior to the beginning of the shift.
+It is the student's responsibility to notify the hospital and Director of Clinical Education. - d.
+No clinical absence is excused unless student has written documentation for the absence student will not need to make up the missed day. - e.
+With and without written excuse students will still incur clinical documentation grade of zero "0" for daily grade and 5% graded deduction for the day.